 Many companies print custom made mural designs for £3-6 per square foot.
 Keep in mind though that the price can creep up to £6-9 per square foot once you’ve paid for extra expenses such as hiring an artist to draw, digitalise, colour and prepare your image for printing.
 Effects are spoilt when you spot the tell-tale joins of the sheets, so it makes sense to pay on top for a decorator to fit it for you.
 For a painted mural, expect to set aside a larger budget.
 DIY jobs aren’t a great idea so hiring a specialist muralist to decorate a wall could cost anywhere between £6 and upwards of £30 per square foot – depending on the location of the mural, its size, the intricacy of the design itself and the painter’s experience.

-Whether you’re searching for some design inspiration or you’re simply donning your voyeur’s hat, these ten walls will bring out your creative side and have you planning your perfect wall before you know it.
+Whether you’re searching for some feature wall ideas and inspiration or you’re simply donning your voyeur’s hat, these ten walls will bring out your creative side and have you planning your perfect wall before you know it.

 We do a fantastic job of hiding the bare bones of our homes with all manner of furnishings and decorative techniques.
 Nobody likes the idea of looking at cement or structural features but I make an exception where brickwork is concerned.
 It complements a range of decorating styles, although personally I favour the industrial look teamed with all sorts of bare wood and grey metal.

 For a quick and easy feature wall, arrange framed photos in a symmetrical manner.
 If you change your mind, all you need to do is lift the pictures off of the wall – no painting or stripping wallpaper is required.
 Hang your favourite art pieces or fill the frames with images of your family and friends, the choice is yours.
 No matter which pictures you select, you’ll replicate the look of an art gallery, with all its grandeur.